Ks89/angular-webpack-skeleton/README.md

 ## Other

-### To generate typescript's documentation (check docs/index.html with the result)
+### To generate typescript's documentation with typedocs (check docs/index.html for the result)
 - `npm run docs`

-I have to write the documentation, but this project is ready to use typedocs
+### To generate the really cool compodoc's documentation (check documentation/index.html for the result)
+- `npm run compodoc`

 ### To generate webpack bundle's results
 - `npm run build:dev` (or `build:prod` or `build:prod:aot`)